marsilioanthony/Project1CollegeRecruitmentImprovementStudy/README.md

 # This study is concerned with informing decisions about
 # County College of Morris' recruitment efforts for
-# computing and technology based courses and that subject
+# computing and technology based courses and
-# major as a whole.
+# the computing/technology majors as a whole.